-This Bylaw is amended by including Appendix "B" Sustainable Subdivision Evaluation Criteria and Scoring System.
-5. Effective Date The effective date of this bylaw is This b ylaw was read and approved a 1st time by Council at a meeting held on This b ylaw was read and approved a 2 nd time by Council at a meeting held on This b ylaw was adopted by Council at a meeting held on Kevin Jenkins, Mayor Robert G. Hughes, Chief Administrative Officer This b ylaw is hereby declared to be passed and proclaimed as a bylaw of the Town of Stratford on this day of, 2010.
+4. Sustainable Subdivision Evaluation Criteria and Scoring System: This Bylaw is amended by including Appendix "B Criteria and Scoring System.
+"Sustainable Subdivision Evaluation 5.
+Effective Date The effective date of this bylaw is This b ylaw was read and approved a 1st time by Council a t a meeting held on This b ylaw was read and approved a 2 nd time by Council a at a meeting held on This b ylaw was adopted by Council at a meeting held on Kevin Jenkins, Mayor Robert G. Hughes, Chief Administrative Officer This b ylaw is hereby declared to be passed and proclaime on this, 2010.

 Hon.
 Wes Sheridan, Minister of Finance and Municipal Affairs